openlab-at-city-tech/openlab/wp-content/plugins/blog2social/readme.txt

 Blog2Social premium takes your social media marketing to the next level.
 Benefit from more features for smarter and faster social media scheduling and automation such as:

-* Share your content on over 20 networks: Facebook (profiles, pages and groups), Twitter, LinkedIn (profiles and pages), XING (profiles and groups).
+* Share your content on over 20 networks: Facebook (profiles and pages),X (Twitter), LinkedIn (profiles and pages), XING (profiles).
 VK, Pinterest, Instagram, TikTok, YouTube, Vimeo, VK, Reddit, Torial, Medium, Tumblr, Flickr, Bloglovin’, Diigo, Google Business Profile, Telegram, Ravelry, Discord, Instapaper and Mastodon.
 * Social Media Calendar: Schedule, share and re-share your posts automatically with the Best Time Manager, select recurring intervals and set your own scheduling schemes.
 Manage all your social media posts in a social media calendar.
 * Create and share content from any source: create unique social media posts from any text, link, image or video.
 Share imported content from RSS-feeds.
 Manage all your social media posts from one place.
 * Auto-Posting: Set your social media marketing on auto-pilot and schedule and share your social media posts fully automated.